Page Title

 How are you currently serving families and how will that change in the future?

-Family Promise offers the following wrap-around services: Prevention/Diversion, Shelter, and Stabilization.
-This new campus will allow the families that we serve to access educational opportunities, workshops, counseling, case management, and other support services that are vital in overcoming homelessness and achieving self-sufficiency.
+Family Promise offers the following wrap-around services: Prevention/Diversion, Housing, and Stabilization.
+This campus allows the families that we serve to access educational opportunities, workshops, counseling, case management, and other support services that are vital in overcoming homelessness and achieving self-sufficiency.
 By consolidating these services within one campus, FPGV can streamline our operations and provide a seamless and coordinated approach to supporting children and their families.

 By offering a comprehensive set of programs and services, FPGV directly addresses the challenges of homelessness, affordable housing, and access to essential resources faced by the community.
 These programs provide families with the tools, support, and opportunities they need to break the cycle of homelessness, achieve stability, and build a brighter future for themselves.